 I am looking for new wax crafts ideas.
 I like making a glass full of a beverage, something that looks real.

 Have you tried making "Swiss cheese" candles?
 You put crushed ice in a coffee can with the melted wax and when it cools it has holes like Swiss cheese.
+If you use orange wax, it looks like cheese.

 I saw a neat craft the other day.
 It was a wax bowl.
 The lady had blown up a balloon and put the soft wax over the balloon and let it harden.
 Deflated the balloon, flipped it over and she had a bowl.
 When the wax was still soft she had set it on the table in order to get a flat bottom.
 She then took dried flowers and attached them to the bowl with a little bit of melted wax and then covered them with another thin clear layer of melted wax.
 The bowl would have measured about 6 " high and about 6" in diameter across the top.
 Neat idea!